Jtoosh/startup/notes.md

 Cross Origin Resource Sharing (CORS) is a security feature that restricts what resources can be accessed by a web page from another domain.
 So, in this example, the Wells Fargo would only allow requests with an origin of their own domain.

 Single Origin Policy (SOP) is a security feature that restricts what resources can be accessed by a web page from another domain.

+_Remember:_ `fetch` statements are used on the front end to make requests to the endpoints specified on the backend, or a third-party.

+## Lecture Notes 11.14.24 - Web Authenticatione